-This program is approved as an HVAC/Refrigeration (o6A) specialty electrical training program in the state of Washington.
+This program is approved as an HVAC/Refrigeration (06A) specialty electrical training program in the state of Washington.

-Upon successful completion of the program, graduates applying to become an HVAC/Refrigeration (o6A) specialty electrician can be credited with an estimated 1,178 hours of work experience.
+Upon successful completion of the program, graduates applying to become an HVAC/Refrigeration (06A) specialty electrician can be credited with an estimated 1,960 hours of work experience.
 This program is not applicable to any other electrical specialty or sub-category.

-Upon successful completion of the Heating & Air Conditioning Refrigeration Service Technician degree, students will:
+Upon successful completion of the Heating & Air Conditioning Refrigeration Service Technician degree, students will be able to: